outerbounds/full-stack-ML-metaflow-tutorial/README.md

 ### 4. Create your conda environment for this session

-Navigate to the relevant directory `full-stack-ML-metaflow-tutorial` and install required packages in a new conda environment:
+Navigate to the relevant directory `scipy-full-stack-ml` and install required packages in a new conda environment:

 ```
 conda env create -f env.yml
 ```

-This will create a new environment called full-stack-ML-metaflow-tutorial.
+This will create a new environment called `scipy-full-stack-ml`.
 To activate the environment on OSX/Linux, execute

 ```
-source activate full-stack-metaflow
+source activate scipy-full-stack-ml
 ```

 If you're using Windows, please follow the instructions under Metaflow Windows Support [here](https://docs.metaflow.org/v/r/getting-started/install#windows-support): Metaflow currently doesn't offer native support for Windows.
 However, if you are using Windows 10, then you can use WSL (Windows Subsystem for Linux) to install Metaflow.

-### 5. Open Jupyter Lab
+### 5. Open Jupyter Lab, VSCode notebook, etc.

 In the terminal, execute `jupyter lab`.